HMB3/sdmgen/README.md

 (<https://www.ala.org.au/>) and the Global Biodiversity Information Facility (GBIF, <https://www.gbif.org/>).
 The species data are downloaded as individual .Rdata files to the specified folders, which must exist first, without returning anything.
-The functions are separated because the ALA and GBIF columns are slightly different, but both data sources are needed to properly quantify species ranges.
-The package functions expect these folders (a typical R project structure), create them if they don’t exist